konsulin-care/partnership-analysis/.kilocode/rules/memory-bank/context.md

 # Current Work Focus

-The project has completed the deep research feature implementation within the research module.
-All core research components are now fully functional with both basic and deep research modes.
-The research module supports iterative LLM-driven research with up to 3 iterations, brand-specific query generation, comprehensive caching, and extensive test coverage.
-The focus has now shifted to implementing the remaining modular components: output formatters (CSV, JSON, BibTeX, Carbone JSON), PDF rendering via Carbone SDK, and the orchestration layer for end-to-end report generation.
+The project has completed the full implementation of all modular components for the partnership analysis system.
+All core modules (research, extractors, calculations, schema, formatters, renderers, and orchestration) are now fully functional with comprehensive test coverage.
+The system supports end-to-end report generation from initial user parameters through final PDF output, with robust error handling, caching, and performance monitoring.
+The focus has now shifted to production deployment, documentation completion, and example configuration files.

 # Recent Changes